hassaanuh/Policy_Labs/README.md

 pip install -r requirements.txt
 ```
 ## Team
-I have to Thank Jack, Melodie, and Lijie for all their help with the project
+I have to thank Jack, Melodie, and Lijie for all their help with the project.
+I also want to thank the city of Chicago
 ## Usage
 To run the main script, use the following command:
 ```bash